Ziyangll/GoldenGoose/README.md

 AUBURN HACKS 2020 Project

+# How to use

--- Download everything in the github
+- Download everything in the github

--- $python http-server.py
+- $python http_server.py

--- open website
+- open website